mrevanschan/pizza-istio-demo/README.md

 ## Prerequisites
 Make sure you have installed all of the following prerequisites on your development machine:
-* Docker Desktop - please also have kubenetues enabled and set at least 6 cpu cores and 8GB memory
+* Docker Desktop - please set resources to have at least 6 cpu cores and 8GB memory.
+Also please have kubenetues enabled
 * Istio - please run "export PATH=$PWD/bin:$PATH" in installation directory so you can use istioctl

 ## Install Steps